HomeSG Stock B49.SI

 Protection

 This protection means that the Company will not discharge, demote, suspend, threaten, harass or in any manner discriminate against any employee in the terms and conditions of employment.
-The Company does not tolerate any form of threat, retaliation or other action against an employee who has made or assisted in the making of a report of Breach.
-Any such threat, retaliation or other action must immediately be reported to the Audit Committee.
+The Company does not tolerate any form of threat, retaliation or other action against an employee who has made or assisted in the making of a report of breach.
+Any such threat, retaliation or other action must immediately be reported to the AC.

 False reporting